SolaceTraining/solace-workshop-scs/codelab.md

 ### Application Architecture
 At the end of this section we will have created the apps below!
-The Source will send out tweets that are received by the marketing Sink.
+The Source will send out tweets that will be received by the marketing Sink.

 ![1 Application Architecture](images/DiagramFirst.png)